n3ddu8/simple-nvr/readme.md

 ⚠️ **Note: The original project has not been updated in several years.
 Use at your own risk.** ⚠️

 ## 🚀 Getting Started
+Copy the example configuration files, update them for your setup, and start the container.

-1. Configure storage
+1. Create storage configuration

-Copy storage.json.example to storage.json, then update the path to the directory where you want to save recordings:
+Copy storage.json.example to storage.json and set the directory where recordings should be saved:
 ```json
 {
     "rootpath": "/home/username/recordings/"
 }
 ```

-2. Configure cameras
+2. Create camera configuration

-Copy cameras.json.example to cameras.json, then add the RTSP stream URL(s) for your camera(s).
-Repeat the block below for each additional camera:
+Copy cameras.json.example to cameras.json and add the RTSP URL(s) for your camera(s).
+Repeat for each camera:
 ```json
 [
     {